 On a separate machine, initialize chezmoi with your dotfiles repository by simply running:

-Remember — before you apply any changes to your local dotfiles at this machine, run
+Remember — before you apply any changes to your local dotfiles on this machine, run

 chezmoi diff to view diff between the dotfiles at